In recent years, digital transformation in banking has accelerated due to many factors:

 IT for banking: common technologies to digitize banking services

 Each banking service has a corresponding core technology that suits it best.
 We present some of these pairings in the table below.
 But of course, the use of the listed technologies isn’t limited to certain services, as the listed services aren’t limited to just one or two technologies.
-You can check out our article on the technical aspects of digital banking software development to get a complete understanding of the technology stack you may need.
+Check out our technological solution for a wealth management platform.

 When it comes to the technologies that are most popular among financial executives, the BDO’s 2021 Financial Services Digital Transformation survey shows the following numbers: